fazo96/calendar/README.md

 - `GET events` returns an array with all events stored
 - `GET events/<id>` returns the event with the given id
+- `PUT events/<id>` modifies the event by replacing the given fields
 - `GET events/day/<day>` returns an array with all events in a day
     - in this URL the API uses a DATE SQL object so time doesn't have to be specified
 - `GET events/<day1>/<day2>` returns an array with all events in a timespan